Table of Contents

 Opioid vs. Opiate

 The Alcohol and Drug Policy Commission clearly differentiates opioids and opiates.
 Opiates are chemicals extracted from poppy plants.
 Opium, codeine, heroin, and morphine are some of the opiates.
 Whereas, Opioids are synthetic molecules produced in the labs.
-Loperamide, Dextropropoxyphene, Oxycodone, Meperidine, Fentanyl, Hydrocodone are some of the synthetic opioid drugs used as medications in the U.S.
+Loperamide, Dextropropoxyphene, Oxycodone, Meperidine, Fentanyl, and Hydrocodone are some of the synthetic opioid drugs used as medications in the U.S.

 Nowadays, many people use the term opioids to refer to both opioids and opiates.
-Both the drugs are used as pain medications to treat persistent pains.
+Both drugs are used as pain medications to treat persistent pains.
 When most of the opioids used as medicines reach the shelves legally all over America, some drugs like heroin are sold illegally under the shadow.

 Opioid Addiction or Opioid Use Disorder